 In particle physics we often make use of natural units to simplify expressions.
-In this system of units the action is expressed in units of Planck's constant and velocity is expressed in units of the speed of light in vacuum such that all factors $\hbar$ and c can be omitted.
+In this system of units the action is expressed in units of Planck's constant and velocity is expressed in units of the speed of light in vacuum such that all factors \hbar and c can be omitted.
 As a consequence (see textbooks), there is only one basic unit for length (L), time (T), mass (M), energy and momentum.
-In high energy physics this basic unit is often chosen to be the energy in MeV or GeV, where 1 eV is the kinetic energy an electron obtains when it is accelerated over a voltage of 1 V. Momentum and mass then get units of energy, while length and time get units of inverse energy.
+In high energy physics this basic unit is often chosen to be the energy in MeV or GeV, where 1 eV is the kinetic energy an electron obtains when it is accelerated over an electrostatic potential of 1 V. Momentum and mass then get units of energy, while length and time get units of inverse energy.

-$$\hbar \approx 1.055 \times 10^{-34} \text{Js} \tag{i.11}$$
+$$\hbar \approx 1.055 \times 10^{-34} \,\mathrm{Js}$$ (i.11)

-$$c = 2.998 \times 10^8 \text{m/s.}$$ (i.12)
+$$c \approx 2.998 \times 10^8 \,\mathrm{m/s.}$$ (i.12)

-To confront the result of calculation with experiments the factors $\hbar$ and c usually need to be reintroduced.
+To confront the result of calculation with experiments the factors \hbar and c usually need to be reintroduced.
 There are two ways to do this.
 First one can take the final expressions in natural units and then use the table i.5 to convert the quantities for space, time, mass, energy and momentum back to their original counterparts.
-(For the positron charge, see below.)
+(For the charge, see below.)
 Alternatively, one can express all results in GeV, then use the table i.6 with conversion factors to translate it into SI units.

 quantity symbol in natural units equivalent symbol in ordinary units

 space x $x/\hbar c$

-time t $t/\hbar$
+time t t/\hbar

-mass m $mc^2$
+mass m mc^2

 momentum p pc

 energy E E

 positron charge e $e\sqrt{\hbar c/\epsilon_0}$